Becoming More than an Insurance Company

 • labels

-• navigation patterns
+• the navigation system

 • data visualization style